OpenMendel/TrajGWAS.jl/docs/src/index.md

 #### Genetic file(s)

-vGWAS supports PLINK files, VCF files, and BGEN files.
+TrajGWAS supports PLINK files, VCF files, and BGEN files.

 - Genotype data is available as binary PLINK files.

-- vGWAS can use dosage or genotype data from VCF files.
+- TrajGWAS can use dosage or genotype data from VCF files.

-- vGWAS uses dosage data from BGEN files.
+- TrajGWAS uses dosage data from BGEN files.

 !!! note

-    By default, vGWAS assumes a set of PLINK files will be used.
+    By default, TrajGWAS assumes a set of PLINK files will be used.
 When using a VCF File, VCF file and type of data (dosage, genotype) must be specified by the `geneticformat` and `vcftype` options (as shown later).
 Similarly, BGEN must be specified as the `geneticformat` if using a BGEN file.

 ```julia